ParadoxGameConverters/ImperatorToCK3/.NO_AI/README.md

 is bad.
 Trust us, we prefer your writing to the LLM's voice.

 Note: Exceptions may apply for individual ParadoxGameConverters projects at discretion of team leaders - consult with them first.
-This project is not one of them.